-- Parson Street Primary School (School) is a primary academy located in Bedminster, Bristol.
+- 1.1 Charlton Wood Primary Academy (Academy) is a primary academy located in Bristol.
 It is part of Trust in Learning (Academies) (Trust), a multi academy trust. - 1.2 Admission to all state funded schools is governed by the School Admissions Code 2021 (Code).
-Under the Code, the Trust is the 'Admission Authority' for the School, and has a legal duty to formally determine the 'admission arrangements' for each year's intake in accordance with the requirements of the Code. - 1.3 The Trust Board determines the admission arrangements each year, however the application of the admission arrangements to admission applications, and other admission related tasks (for example, the consideration of Request for Admission Outside Normal Age Group), is delegated to a local Admissions Committee. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the School's admission arrangements.
+Under the Code, the Trust is the 'Admission Authority' for the Academy, and has a legal duty to formally determine the 'admission arrangements' for each year's intake in accordance with the requirements of the Code. - 1.3 The Trust Board determines the admission arrangements each year, however the application of the admission arrangements to admission applications, and other admission related tasks (for example, the consideration of Request for Admission Outside Normal Age Group), is delegated to a local Admissions Committee. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the Academy's admission arrangements.
 Any proposed changes to the admission arrangements are subject to statutory consultation before they can be determined.
-Determined admission arrangements can only be varied in specific circumstances, and usually only with Secretary of State consent. - 1.5 The School also offers one year of nursery provision to children who have reached the age of 3 years.
-The School's Nursery Entry Arrangements are not governed by the Code, and are published separately on the School's website.
-Parents should note that children in the School's nursery do not automatically transfer to Reception Year at the School an application for admission must be made in the normal way, at the appropriate time.
+Determined admission arrangements can only be varied in specific circumstances, and usually only with Secretary of State consent.